WillHubner/GenericQuery/README.md

 # GenericQuery

 Class component a easily way to convert your SQL condition to a JSONArray or JSONString.
+Default database is running in firebird.
+To change only modify Mode.Connection uses.

 # How to use